9ra9ra/pdsnd_github/README.md

     ** Bikeshare Project

 ### Description
-    ** Let users explore the bikeshare data from three cities;
+    ** Users can explore the bikeshare data from three cities;
         - new_york_city
         - washington
         - chicago